How to Gift a House to Your Child

 Funding Retirement Lifestyle

-Another plausible issue is the potential to transfer an asset to your kids children that you will later need for your on-going support.
+Another potential issue is transferring ownership of an asset to your adult children that you will later need for your ongoing support.

 “If the home was gifted out of your estate, unless the children agree to sell the home and return the proceeds, the parents have lost control of the asset," Banuelos said.